mesosphere/marathon/docs/docs/marathon-ui.md

 #### Staged
 A task is staged when a launch request has been submitted to the cluster, but has not been reported as running yet.
-Fetching the specified "uris" in the app definition or the docker images happens before Mesos reports the task as running.
+Fetching the specified "fetch" in the app definition or the docker images happens before Mesos reports the task as running.